matrix-org/matrix-spec/content/client-server-api/_index.md

 The `.well-known` method uses a JSON file at a predetermined location to specify parameter values.
 The flow for this method is as follows:

-1. Extract the server name from the user's Matrix ID by splitting the Matrix ID at the first colon.
+1. Extract the [server name](/appendices/#server-name) from the user's Matrix ID by splitting the Matrix ID at the first colon.
-2. Extract the hostname from the server name.
+2. Extract the hostname from the server name as described by the [grammar](/appendices/#server-name).
 3. Make a GET request to `https://hostname/.well-known/matrix/client`.
     1. If the returned status code is 404, then `IGNORE`.
     2. If the returned status code is not 200, or the response body is